p4535992/foundryvtt-pointer/README.md

 4. Configuration panel for your pointer.
 Configure some basic transformations, like position, rotation and add some animations.

 Due to core FVTT limitations it is currently only possible for users allowed to edit world settings to create and delete custom pointer.
 (Screenshot below)

 ![](wiki/doc/global_settings.webp)

 *Beware that this allows them to edit most FVTT settings.
 It is up to you, the GM, whether you trust your players with that much power!*

 ## Important Information : Maintenance Mode
 This repository is no longer receiving active attention.
 In my opinion this module is complete and stable, and i'll be focusing my efforts on other modules/stuff.
 PR's are welcome and i'll try to investigate bugs and keep this module up to date with Foundry, when i find the time to do so.
 That said, feel free to keep suggesting features, if i find something interesting i may end up implementing it.

-# Build fast note

-### Prepare a release

-In the 99% of the case for prepare a release you must:

-- Launch `npm run build` this will generate all the code under the `dist` folder.
-- Launch `npm package` for zip all the contents on the `dist` folder, and build the zip file with the correct name under the  `package` folder.

-### Developing a release

-- Use `npm run build:watch` and `npm run build:link` and check some tutorial online

 # Build